 Paste Magazine The 50 Best Samurai Films of All Time—The list divides films by the era in which they took place, with most coming from the Edo Period.
 Not all of these films are from Akira Kurosawa.

-Paste Magazine The 100 Best Sci-Fi Movies of All Time—Mostly avoids superhero, kaiju, and post-apocalyptic films.
+Paste Magazine The 100 Best Sci-Fi Movies of All Time—This popular-leaning list mostly avoids superhero, kaiju, and post-apocalyptic films.

 Paste Magazine The 50 Best Serial Killer Movies of All Time—Requires the villains to be human.